Susan G. Pedersen

 Susan Pedersen, Gouverneur Morris Professor of History, specializes in British history, the British empire, comparative European history, and international history.
-Her book about the League of Nations and its impact on the imperial order, The Guardians: The League of Nations and the Crisis of Empire, will be published by Oxford University Press in May 2015.
+Her book about the League of Nations and its impact on the imperial order, The Guardians: The League of Nations and the Crisis of Empire, appeared from Oxford University Press in summer 2015.
 For that book, click here.

 Settler Colonialism in the Twentieth Century: Projects, Practices, Legacies